skang06/CHANGENAMEminiproj3/README.md

 ## Implementation and Summary
 This analysis can help Johns Hopkins' career center divide up their resources and opportunities to postdoc students in different departments based on which career paths are more prevalent in different groups.
 This is important since there are many departments at Hopkins that house postdocs, so figuring out an organized method of attack helps them work efficiently.
 Additionally, postdocs are usually doing research and/or training at a university temporarily before they decide where they want to go next in terms of their career, so an effective career center to help facilitate this transition is important.
 The career center could divide their center into four different subgroups to accomodate the four categories of departments that tend towards similar career paths.
-What each subgroup of the career center can focus on for each cluster of departments is outlined below.
+What each subgroup of the career center can focus on for each cluster of departments is outlined below based on what were the most popular career outcomes.

 __Cluster 1__: For-profit and non-profit institutions were the most popular career outcomes.
 The career center could reach out and organize more for-profit and non-profit institutions to come to career fairs or other events for these departments.